Acute Liver Failure in Dogs

 The most important facts at a glance

 Acute liver failure in dogs is a life-threatening disease characterized by sudden failure of liver functions.
-Thanks to modern diagnostics and therapy approaches, the prognosis is no longer necessarily hopeless.
+Thanks to modern diagnosis and therapy approaches, the prognosis is by no means necessarily hopeless.
 However, rapid intervention is crucial.
 New research suggests that the use of regeneration-promoting substances (such as certain antioxidants) and optimal nutrition can significantly increase the chances of recovery.
 In particular, in combination with intensive monitoring and targeted treatment of the underlying disease, the course of the disease can be positively influenced.
 Nevertheless, acute liver failure remains a very serious clinical picture that requires close veterinary supervision.

 Causes